MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

   advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information,
+* Publishing others' private information, such as a physical or email address, without their explici